Worldwide Guide to Women in Leadership

 1986-89 Non-official Member of the Executive Council Henrietta Ib Mang-hing

-1989-2002 Non-official Member of the Executive Council (Dame) Rosanna Tam Wong Yick-ming
+1989-2002 Non-official Senior Member and Convenor of the Non-official Members of the Executive Council Dame Rosanna Tam Wong Yick-ming

-1991-94 Deputy Secretary for the Civil Service Fanny Law Fan Chiu-fun
+1991-94 Deputy Secretary for the Civil Service Law Fan Chiu-fun (Fanny Law)

 1994 Deputy Secretary for Planning, Environment and Lands